8base/Documentation/docs/frontend/connecting-to-data-sources-creating-api-connections-connecting-to-an-8base-be-workspace.md

 ---
 id: 'connecting-to-data-sources-creating-api-connections-connecting-to-an-8base-be-workspace'
 sidebar_label: 'Connecting to an 8base BE Workspace'
+redirect_from: '/frontend/connecting-to-data-sources/creating-api-connections/connecting-to-an-8base-be-workspace'
-slug: '/frontend/connecting-to-data-sources/creating-api-connections/connecting-to-an-8base-be-workspace'
+slug: '/projects/frontend/connecting-to-data-sources/creating-api-connections/connecting-to-an-8base-be-workspace'
 ---

 # Connecting to an 8base BE Workspace

 This article describes how developers can quickly create a Resource connected to an 8base Backend Workspace.

-___
+---

 To set up an 8base Backend Workspace as a data source, click on the Resources icon in the left-side menu.
 It will open a modal that lists all of the available data sources.

 ![Resources in App Builder](./_images/ab-resources-1.png)